What is the Chinese tea ceremony and what does it consist?

-The Chinese tea ceremony is an experience that you should enjoy when you travel to this great country.
+The Chinese tea ceremony is an experience that you should enjoy when you travel to China.
 For more than a century, tea has been used in China to show respect to guests.
 And there are several types of ceremonies depending on the category of the person to whom you would like to entertain.
 Although the best-known ceremony is the Japanese, it actually emerges from China.

 The discovery of the tea: 2,737 BC